peidevs/Event_Resources/PendingMeetUps.md

 ### Upcoming

-* NOV 2021: possibly Ron Myers on PEI IT Alliance
+* winter 2022: possibly Ron Myers on PEI IT Alliance

 ### Misc